-Vogrin lived and worked with his wife Jean, a potter and librarian, on the Lower East Side of New York in the early 1960s.
-They operated the gallery space One Flight Up in their studio apartment on St. Marks Place.
-In 1967 they moved to the Pine Barrens of New Jersey, creating a refuge from society.
-The couple housed draft resisters during the Vietnam War.
+Vogrin lived and worked with his wife Jean, a potter and librarian, on the Lower East Side of New York in the early 1960s, operating the gallery space One Flight Up in their studio apartment on St. Marks Place.
+In 1967 they moved to the Pine Barrens of New Jersey, creating a refuge from society where they housed draft resisters during the Vietnam War.
+Vogrin's interest in environmental issues began while living there.

-Vogrin was a part of the '60s and '70s underground "comix" movement.
+Vogrin was a part of the '60s and '70s underground comix movement.
 Comix appeared in the U.S. from 1968-1975 and were small press or self-published comic books with social commentary or satire containing content not permitted by the Comics Code Authority.
 Producing illustrations and comics, he created delicate, wistful drawings such as those featured in A Moon Book (1963), a counterculture book of moon imagery.
-He also created artwork for the acclaimed poet James Broughton in his book High Kukus (1968).
+The acclaimed poet James Broughton invited him to illustrate a small collection of haikus.
+High Kukus (1968) was published by The Jargon Society, and featured playful drawings.
 The illustrations and comics were conversational and philosophical, a quality he retained in his later political paintings.
-The Captain (1972), a comic book, hints at a more ironic, lonely tone that his future work will adopt.
+The Captain (1972) a comic book, hints at a more ironic, lonely tone that his future work will adopt.
 Contributing cartoons and drawings to publications such as Yellow Dog, Liberation, The Realist, and the anarchist Good Soup, his years as a cartoonist proved to have a lasting influence.
+Most of his later work includes snappy text and comic-inspired compositions, with speech-bubbles floating above, directly provoking the viewer with ironic comments on the problems plaguing society.